+For many, the act of letting go of the past can be daunting.
 It took me a long time to recognize that every day is a gift.
-I spent my entire life being angry and bitter with my parents for abandoning me as a child.
+I had spent my entire life being angry and bitter with my parents for abandoning me as a child.
 I wanted them to suffer for leaving me behind but, unfortunately, the person who was suffering most was me.

 I couldn’t see that there wasn’t anything I could do or say that could change what happened to me.
-I couldn’t go back and change the past, even though, I wish I could many times.
-I had to accept that, that was the card I was dealt.
+I couldn’t go back and change the past.
+I had to accept the cards I had been dealt.

 Even as painful as it sounded, I couldn’t continue to blame them for every mistake I made.
-I had to realize that I am totally responsible for my life and my success.
+I had to realize was totally responsible for my life and my success.
 My parent’s mistakes were theirs, and the ones I made were mine.
-I had to accept that whatever decisions I made was as a result of my thinking and doing, and no one else’s.
+I had to accept that whatever decisions I made were a result of my thinking and doing, and no one else’s.

 There comes a time in all our lives when we have to make a decision to either move forward and leave the past in the past or remain stuck and allow our past to define who we are.
-You may be at that point in your life right now, and you must make a decision.
+Perhaps you are at this point now?

-The good news is that the past is behind you, and you can choose to leave it there and move into the future with renewed zeal and determination.
-You can choose to remain in your present state, where you are stuck, miserable, frustrated, ashamed and depressed.
-Remember that you have the rest of your life to make things right but you must take a step.
-You cannot go back and change the past physically, but you can change how you view things that happened then.
+The good news is that the past is behind you, and you can choose to leave it there.
+And while you cannot go back and change what happened, you can change how you view things that happened.

 In order to let go of your past and make your future successful you must be willing to:

-You must be willing to leave the past behind and so confront the challenges that you haven’t resolved.
-You must understand what happened, why you did what you did and learned from those experiences so as never to let them happen again.
-You must be willing to relive the past for a brief moment in order be able to go past it.
+You must be willing to leave the past behind and confront the challenges that you haven’t resolved.
+You must understand what happened, why you did what you did, and learn from those experiences so as never to let them happen again.
+You must be willing to relive the past for a brief moment in order to be able to go past it.
 Even though difficult, sometimes in order to move forward you have to go back.

-You must be willing to accept that yes, you made mistakes, you are human, all of us do.
-You also must be willing to accept that many of the decisions you made were not wise ones, and unfortunately others were simply out of your control.
+You must be willing to accept that yes, you made mistakes.
+You also must be willing to accept that many of the decisions you made were not wise ones, and unfortunately, others were simply out of your control.

 Take some time to grieve.
 These could be lost relationships or opportunities, grieve for them and move on.
 You cannot go back and change anything so put them to rest.

-Remember, letting go is never easy but once you have made up your mind to change, you will find it gets easier the more you do it.
-Also, remember you can start over anytime.
+Letting go of the past is never easy but once you have made up your mind to change, you will find it gets easier the more you do it.
+Remember, you can start over anytime.
 There is no time limit on when and how often you can start over.